gustavoylc/product/README.md

 # Product

-Web project about "Product", developed in React using:
+Web template about "Product", developed with React.

-* Vanilla javascript
-* SASS preprocessor
-* Webpack
-* Babel
-* Eslint
-* Prettier